-DAVID WHITLOCK - Vice President
+DAVID WHITLOCK - Board Treasurer

 David Whitlock has completed a B.S. in Mass Communications and a M.B.A. in Management and Marketing.
 He has worked in the Communications Industry for over 13 years and has served on many Boards and Councils in the Non-Profit Sector.
 In addition to his role on the Board of Directors, David serves on the Marketing Committee and the Finance Committee.

-ELIZABETH MULVAHILL - Secretary
+ELIZABETH MULVAHILL - Board Secretary

 Elizabeth Mulvahill serves as registrar for the Restoration Matters Summer Institute.
 Prior to joining Restoration Matters, she taught middle and high school social studies for six years in Texas and in Missouri.
 She is passionate about using restorative practices to strengthen relationships and about expanding training opportunities in restorative practices.
 Elizabeth earned her B.A. in History and M.Ed. from the University of Notre Dame.